masterl/input-studies/README.md

 std::istringstream(input) >> number;
 ```

-This will not only have all the previously mentioned CONs, but now we also will not be able to determine if the input was successful or not, since we have no way of calling `.fail()` or any other state checking method on that stream.
+This will not only have all the previously mentioned CONs, but now even if we decide to check for errors we wouldn't be able to, since we have no way of calling `.fail()` or any other state checking method on that stream.

 ---
+### In-place (with error checking)

+Now we'll do it in-place again, but checking for error, as can be seen on [the source](in-place-with-ec/main.cpp).<br>
+The code provided is just an example of one of the possible approaches inside `main`, namely *"exiting upon error"*.<br>
+We could also have a loop to keep asking for input on error, for example.

+#### PROs:
+- **not put global std::cin on a bad state**<br>
+  Imagine we tried `cin >> number;`, but the user provided a letter, cin would now be on a bad state.<br>
+  By extracting the line as a string, we avoid this situation.

+- **error checking**<br>
+  Now our program won't proceed after an error.

+#### CONs:

+- **Code duplication**<br>
+  Every input will need this boilerplate-ish code.
+So you'd need to fill your code with a lot of variables or carry this string and istringstream everywhere and remember to clear the buffer and error state before reusing it along the program.
+- **Scope pollution**<br>
+  By doing it in-place we still need to expend two variable names, one for the input and one for the stream.
+- **Code clutter**<br>
+  Adding error checking makes the input receive part even bigger now, clouding the program specific code.